MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

     - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[ParticipantId <String>]`:
     - `[RemoveFromDefaultAudioRoutingGroup <Boolean?>]`:
     - `[ReplacesCallId <String>]`: Optional.
-The call which the target idenity is currently a part of.
+The call which the target identity is currently a part of.
 This call will be dropped once the participant is added.
   - `[TenantId <String>]`:
   - `[TerminationReason <String>]`:
   - `[ToneInfo <IMicrosoftGraphToneInfo>]`: toneInfo